MarioRuettgers/urbanFlowGen/README.md

 Step 1, generating geometries of urban CFD scenarios, can be realized with "geometryGenerator.py".
 Users can define key geometric properties—including domain dimensions, building types, and placement rules—using a set of normalized parameters.
 The generator supports rectangular, circular, and tower-like buildings with customizable sizes, aspect ratios, and placement logic, including spacing constraints for simulation stability.
 Buildings are randomly distributed within a defined urban section, with optional rotation to simulate varying wind angles.
 Additionally, non-geometrical roads can be added to enhance realism by reflecting typical urban layouts without affecting the exported geometry.
 The geometry generates Stereolithography (STL) files of a large channel with the buildings mounted on the bottom plane.
 When executing "geometryGenerator.py", a geometry ID needs be inserted, e.g., "geometryGenerator.py 1" if the geometry should have ID=1.
 The ID and all properties are stored in a JavaScript Object Notation (JSON) file once a geometry is generated.
 Per default, the STL and JSON files are stored in "./ID/stl/".

-Generating property files for grid generation and simulation is demonstrated for two use cases: m-AIA and OpenFOAM.
+Steps 2 and 3 are demonstrated for two use cases: m-AIA and OpenFOAM.

 m-AIA: